mindy-m/git_101/README.md

 - Check out our new eco-friendly levitation solution!
 - Your goat will gently hover with no need for dinosaur juices.

+#### JetPack NG

+- JetPack NG produces goat flight faster than you'd ever think possible!
+- Is speed your goal?
+JetPack NG is your solution.

 ### If a Goat is your friend, you are a lucky person!